 Key Related Ideas

-Alumni Giving: Alumni, especially at the large state schools, began to organize and donate more in the mid-1900s, forming the first university-affiliated foundations, such as the IU Foundation (Thelin and Trollinger 2014).
-Even today, alumni provide the second largest philanthropic contributions, after foundations themselves (Council for Aid to Education 2016).
+Alumni Giving: Alumni, as defined by CASE, are graduates of the institution and others with a prior academic relationship, including non-graduates, certificate and credential holders, distance learners, lifelong learners, residents, post-docs, honorary degree recipients and honorary alumni (CASE 2018).
+Alumni provide the second largest philanthropic contributions, after foundations themselves (CASE 2019).
 At the same time, alumni giving may be affected by many factors, including how “needy” their alma mater appears (Stiffman 2016).

-Concentrated Wealth: Almost 30% of all donations to public and private universities went to only twenty universities (Council for Aid to Education 2016).
+Concentrated Wealth: 28% of all donations to public and private universities went to only twenty universities (Bryan, Kathy).
 As such, criticism is mounting that elite universities, especially those with an already large endowment, are enjoying some of the biggest donations, though they may not be the institutions with the most need (Koenig, 2016).

 Restricted vs. Unrestricted Giving: Donations to college and universities can be either restricted, in which they are designated for a specific purpose, or unrestricted, which does not have a specified purpose by the donor (Burlingame 2004).
 This concept is particularly important when considering university donations, given the large variety of things that a single donation could be used for, from purchases of books for a library to a new athletic scoreboard (Seltzer 2016).